What Is Drone Fleet Management?

 Inspecting Equipment and Infrastructure

-Setting drone flight
+Setting the drone flight

 Documenting Accidents